foundations-fall-2016/session5/readme.md

   }
 ```

-NB: Since we are not using floats we no longer need to use clearfix for the content div or clear: both for the footer.
+Note: Since we are not using floats we no longer need to use clearfix for the content div or clear: both for the footer.

 Clean up the CSS by removing the clearfix (and its class in the html).